yasenhorozov/esp-hosted-mcu-biser/README.md

 > [!IMPORTANT]
 >
-> [Design Considerations](https://github.com/espressif/esp-hosted/blob/feature/esp_as_mcu_host/docs/design_consideration.md) that could be reffered to, before you stick to any transport option.
+> [Design Considerations](https://github.com/espressif/esp-hosted-mcu/blob/main/docs/design_consideration.md) that could be referred to, before you stick to any transport option.
 Referring to these consideration would help to get you faster to solution, make your design stable and less error-prone.

 Irrespective of transport chosen, following steps are needed, which are step-wise explained in each transport.